AdityaVijay1/CMS-GroupAAB/README.md

 # CP3402 Group PA 1 Github Project Repository
 This is the repository stores the contents for the first version of our website which includes the PHP, CSS, HTML and JS files

+# Version 1
+Details:

+This is the first version design of our website where we have used basic PHP Coding, CSS and HTML coding to practice and develop the coding layout of the website.
+Minimal content is present on the website.

+This version essentially helps us to understand, learn and practice more about creating themes from scratch.

+The code is simple and easy to understand at this current stage.

 # Screenshots of Version 1 Website: